dfloer/SC2k-docs/sc2 file spec.md

 ## Other file notes
 For anything on a grid in the save (most segments), the grid goes from top corner (default rotation) to bottom, row by row right to left.

 This is an unofficial specification, and is therefore incomplete.
 However, large sections are complete.
-This specification also only applies to the .sc2 file format, and not how the game interprets the given values.\
+This specification also only applies to the .sc2 file format, and not how the game interprets the given values.

-Complete sections:
+Complete sections:\
-- CNAM
-- XTER
-- XBLD
-- XZON
-- XUND
-- XBIT
-- XBIT
-- XTRF
-- XPLT
-- XVAL
-- XCRM
-- XPLC
-- XFIR
-- XPOP
-- XROG
-- XGRP
-- TEXT
+CNAM, XTER, XBLD, XZON, XUND, XBIT, XBIT, XTRF, XPLT, XVAL, XCRM, XPLC, XFIR, XPOP, XROG, XGRP, TEXT

-Mostly complete sections:
+Mostly complete sections:\
-- MISC
-- XTXT
-- XLAB
-- XMIC
-- SCEN
+MISC, XTXT, XLAB, XMIC, SCEN

-Sections that need more work:
+Sections that need more work:\
-- XTHG
-- PICT
+XTHG, PICT

 ## Chunks: